jpbaudoin/tenacity-examples/tenacity.md

 ### Do retries when needed

-It is important to handle erros accordinliy and part of it is to perform retry when is really needed.
+It is important to handle errors accordingly and part of it is to perform retry only when is needed.
 So if we take a look at the Slack documentation for errors and rate limits we can take the following actions regarding the status obtained on each request:
 - Status 429: Retry
 - Status 4XX: Don't retry
 - Status 500: Retry